CZ-NIC/knot/doc/reference.rst

-In the referenced ``external`` section, it is possible to define paths to files where the new zone contents and/or differences are written (in the zone file format) just before each validation.
+In the referenced ``external`` section, it is possible to define paths to files where the new zone contents and/or differences are written (in the zone file format) just before each validation and other parameters.

 *Default:* none